 You can withdraw your consent to the use of your data with future effect at any time.
 You will find an option to unsubscribe from the newsletter at the end of every newsletter email or in your login area on our website.
-Alternatively, you can send us an e-mail with the subject line "Unsubscribe” to firstname.lastname@example.org.
+Alternatively send an email with the subject “Unsubscribe” to firstname.lastname@example.org.

 On our website we use Google Analytics.
 This service is offered by Google Inc., 1600 Amphitheater Parkway, Mountain View, CA 94043, USA (referred to here as “Google”).
 To provide the service, Google may store cookies on your device.
 Cookies are small text files that serve to recognise your browser.
 Google stores the following data when you use the website: In addition to the IP address, the time, location, duration and frequency of your website visit are stored.
 We have set up Google Analytics to make the IP address anonymous.
 To do this, the IP address is shortened.
 Google uses the data to generate reports for us on the use of our web pages.
 This enables us to recognise user traffic on our website so that we can optimise it on the basis of this information.
 Google will share the information with third parties, if required to do so by law.
 Google will never associate your IP address with other data.
 As part of the Google Analytics processing, personal data is transferred to the United States.
-In this case, the IP address is always anonymised on servers in member states of the European Union before it is transferred to the USA.
-Personal data is transferred to the US in accordance with the European Commission decision on adequacy of 12 July 2016 (“EU-US Privacy Shield”).
+In this case, the IP address is always anonymised on servers in member states of the European Union before it is transferred to the USA..

 You can opt out of data collection by Google Analytics as follows: Google provides an opt-out add-on that you can install in your browser.
 Once this is correctly installed in your browser, Google no longer collects data as part of its Analytics program.
 Opting out of the Analytics program has no effect on any data transfer to other web services.